mako-framework/docs/01_getting_started/07_upgrading.md

 ### Framework

-<a id="framework:request"></a>

-#### Request

-All methods that were deprecated in 5.3 have been removed.
-Check out the [request](:base_url:/docs/:version:/routing-and-controllers:request) docs for information on how to upgrade your application.

 <a id="framework:response"></a>

 #### Response

-Response filters have been removed.
-[Middleware](:base_url:/docs/:version:/routing-and-controllers:routing#route_middleware) should be used to achieve the same results.
+All methods that were deprecated in 5.4 have been removed.
+Check out the [response](:base_url:/docs/:version:/routing-and-controllers:response) docs for information on how to upgrade your application.

-<a id="framework:commands"></a>
+<a id="framework:validation"></a>

-#### Commands
+#### Validation

-Parameters passed to the `execute` method of reactor commands are now converted to camel case.

-	// Before: php app/reactor command --cache-path=/foo/bar

-	public function execute($cache_path)
-	{
-		// ....
-	}

-	// Now: php app/reactor command --cache-path=/foo/bar

-	public function execute($cachePath)
-	{
-		// ....
-	}
+The validation library has been rewritten from scratch to provide an easier way to validate arrays and a simpler way of adding advanced custom validation rules.

+There are no breaking changes if you're just using the included validation rules.
+If you have implemented custom rules then you'll have to re-implement them using the new `RuleInterface`.
+Check out the [documentation](:base_url:/docs/:version:/learn-more:validation#custom_rules) for details.